Stock Markets Climb On Easing Bank Fears, Alibaba Split - UrduPoint

 Stock markets advanced on Wednesday as fears of a banking crisis fade further in investors' rearview mirror while Chinese tech giant Alibaba's breakup plans boosted most Asian shares

-London, (UrduPoint / Pakistan Point News - 29th Mar, 2023 ):Stock markets advanced on Wednesday as fears of a banking crisis fade further in investors' rearview mirror while Chinese tech giant Alibaba's breakup plans boosted most Asian shares.
+New York, (UrduPoint / Pakistan Point News - 30th Mar, 2023 ):Stock markets advanced on Wednesday as fears of a banking crisis fade further in investors' rearview mirror while Chinese tech giant Alibaba's breakup plans boosted most Asian shares.

-Wall Street's main indices were up in late morning trading, while European markets closed with strong gains and Asia finished broadly in the green.
+Wall Street's main indices finished with increases of at least one percent, while European markets closed with strong gains and Asia finished broadly in the green.

 Shares in Switzerland's biggest bank, UBS, jumped as much as five percent after it announced that former CEO Sergio Ermotti would return to lead its controversial takeover of troubled domestic rival Credit Suisse.